jjranalli/nightwind/README.md

 This configuration allows you to define how one or more color weights convert in dark-mode.
 Note that these **affects all color classes**.

-For example, you could make all -100 colors convert into -900 colors like so.
+For example, you could make all -100 colors switch into -900 colors like so.

 ```js
 // tailwind.config.js